melezhik/SparrowCI/README.md

       say "finshed"
 ```

-Subtasks could be nested, when subtask calls another substask, etc. :
+Subtasks could be nested, when one subtask calls another substask, etc. :

 ```yaml
 - tasks: